Forgivable Education Loans for Service

 For bachelor's degree programs, priority is given to juniors and seniors who have been accepted into the program (or who will be accepted by the start of the fall semester).

-Note: FELS recipients must be enrolled for at least six credit hours each semester to qualify for funding for undergraduate or graduate programs.
-The award amount will be pro-rated based on the chart below.
+Note: FELS recipients must be enrolled either Part-Time or Full-Time based on their institution's academic policy.
+This is effective Fall 2021.
+The award amount will be pro-rated based on the chart below

 |Certificate, Associate, and Bachelor's Degree Programs|